RicardoATB/li-ion-bat-monitor/README.md

 **[under development)**

-Microcontroller programmed in C to monitor the battery status of an Electric RC car through the use of I2C protocol.
+Microcontroller programmed in C to monitor the battery status of an Electric RC car through the use of I2C protocol.<br />

 **PCBS already designed**: